 Supporting Non-Profit Organizations

 Ellen Lubell provides services that encompass the full lifecycle of charities and other nonprofit organizations.
-From establishing corporate entities and obtaining “501(c)(3)” tax exempt status, to advising on governance, regulatory compliance, fundraising, and dissolution, she has the depth of experience required to assist a wide range of nonprofit boards and managers.
+From establishing corporate entities and obtaining “501(c)(3)” tax exempt status, to advising on governance, intellectual property, regulatory compliance, fundraising, and dissolution, she has the depth of experience required to assist a wide range of nonprofit boards and managers.
 Whether your organization is a large educational or cultural institution or a small charity, Ellen can help.

 Ellen also offers legal guidance to companies that do business with nonprofits and to individual employees of nonprofits, such as academic faculty, who provide consulting services to companies.
 In both cases, Ellen’s understanding of the regulatory and policy framework under which nonprofits operate greatly benefits her clients.

 Nonprofit boards have demanding and multifaceted responsibilities.
 In recent years, high profile failures of governance at some notable organizations have resulted in increased media focus on boards and attention by federal and state regulators to strengthening the role of boards in oversight and legal compliance.

 With years of experience both as in-house and outside counsel, Ellen is particularly skilled in providing practical advice and guidance on the rights and responsibilities of board members, board member liability, “whistleblower” policies, and overall risk management.
 She assists boards in developing bylaws and internal policies, and advises on practices to assure that organizations are expending their resources in a manner that preserves their tax status.